-Department of Public Safety Ms. Monica Ray, Executive Director Public Safety Building Voice: (256) 372-5555, Fax: (256) 372-8336, monica.ray@aamu.edu

-The Department of Public Safety is responsible for protecting life, property and enforcing the laws of the State of Alabama and Alabama A&M University.
+Department of Public Safety Nadis E. Carlisle, Executive Director Public Safety Building Voice: (256) 372-5555, Fax: (256) 372-8336 The Department of Public Safety is responsible for protecting life, property and enforcing the laws of the State of Alabama and Alabama A&M University.
 The Department mandates the preservation of peace and public order, crime prevention and the apprehension and prosecution of violators of the law.
 The Department of Public Safety is committed to the philosophy of community-oriented law enforcement and pledges the highest professional standards while providing an environment conducive to academic excellence.
 In addition, the Department works cooperatively with other local law enforcement agencies to investigate violations of campus regulations and policies and state laws.
 The Department of Public Safety is committed to providing quality service 24 hours a day.